an7user/BIMarathon2021/README.md

 sustainable organizational structure and growing strong partnerships to achieve an unbeatable online shopping experience for the latest and greatest products and services is of topmost importance for any retailer nowadays.
 Which country, store type, brand is selling the best?
-What is the impact sales areas and number of employees on the total cost of sales?
+What is the impact of sales areas and number of employees on the total cost of sales?
 Which discounts are most effective?
 Which product categories are top selling across different regions?</p>